bjia56/read-only-container/workspace/notes.md

  - `lsof` (needs validation)
  - prevent containerized root from killing other processes
  - prevent containerized root from affecting users list
+ - recursive mounts are read-only (when using bindfs)
+ - unbindable mounts do show up (when using bindfs)

 ## Known limitations
- - recursive mounts may not be read-only (e.g. container can still write to /vagrant)
- - unbindable mounts likely do not show up